rbogle/collectd-slurmq/README.md

 ## Collectd Plugin for Slurm Monitoring

-This plugin delivers:
+This plugin delivers to collectd:
-  core allocations: allocated,idle,total for each node and the cluster queue states: jobs running,pending,suspended,total
+  * core allocations: allocated,idle,total for each node and the cluster
+  * queue states: jobs running,pending,suspended,total

 ### Install